bahtiyartan/troia/docs/03Platformbasics.rst

 It is not possible to log in an application server and run a troia application directly on application server.
 To do this operations you need a TROIA client.
 Most used TROIA client is desktop client (also called java client or swing client) that is able to connect application server and draw troia applications on user interface.
 The main functionality of this client is getting user actions passing them to application server and drawing resulting screen to user interface.
 Additonally, development environment of TROIA Language is a part of java client, in other words to develop a TROIA Application you have to connect application server via a desktop client.

-Additionally there are different kind of clients such as android client, web client and web services.
+There are different kind of clients such as android client, web client and web services.
 Clients are not able to run TROIA codes, their basic responsibility is transferring user interactions to server and handling application server response.

 License Server
 ==============